nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 of 51 nodes placed on a line; the line is centered about :math:`(25,0)`, so that the leftmost node has coordinates :math:`(0,0)`.
 The distance between neighboring elements is 1.
-The mask is rectangular, spans the entire layer and is centered about the driver node.
+The mask is rectangular, spans the entire NodeCollection and is centered about the driver node.

 Linear example